← Back to Blog

 ADA Rules at Mega-Events

 The Americans with Disabilities Act (ADA) protects the rights of handlers.
 It states that service dogs are permitted to enter concert venues and theme parks without restrictions.
-Handlers don’t need to show documentation, dogs aren’t required to perform their designated tasks, and dog-handler teams are not relegated to a separate entrance.
+Handlers don’t need to show documentation, staff cannot ask the dog to demonstrate its task, and dog-handler teams are not relegated to a separate entrance.

 However, theme parks have a safety exception.
 Most rides are not safe for service animals, meaning dogs cannot ride with their handlers.